-While our orthotic inserts are fitted to the unique contours of the foot, many customers choose to purchase multiple pairs dedicated to individual pairs of shoes.
+While our orthotic inserts are fitted to the unique contours of the foot – not the shoe – customers often choose to purchase multiple pairs dedicated to individual pairs of shoes.

 That depends on the usage patterns of the wearer.
-Runners may require refitting more often than casual walkers.
-Refitting is as simple as re-submerging our inserts in boiling water and re-molding to the feet.
+For instance, a runner may require an occasional re-fit, which is as simple as re-heating our inserts in boiling water and re-molding to the feet.
+When re-heated, our orthotics revert back to their original shape.

-Our product is designed to be worn in any supportive shoe.
+Our product is designed to be worn in supportive shoes.
 They cannot be worn in high heel shoes or sandals.

-Corefit Orthotics is designed to be worn in conjunction with your shoe’s existing insoles.
+Corefit Custom Insoles® are designed to be worn on top of your shoe’s existing insoles.

 Many people with flat or collapsed arches experience discomfort while walking.
 This discomfort emanates from foot-related stress as well as knee, leg, and back misalignment.
 Our inserts assist with correcting this misalignment.
-Initially, some wearers may experience discomfort as their feet become acclimated to our product’s significant arch support zone; in time, most feet become acclimated.
+Initially, some wearers may experience discomfort as their feet become accustomed to our inserts significant arch support zone; in time, most feet become acclimated.

-The majority of Corefit customers have a comfortable experience with our orthotics.
-See our testimonials
+The majority of users have a comfortable experience with our orthotics.
+Please see our testimonials.

 Many people with flat or collapsed arches experience discomfort while walking.
 This discomfort emanates from foot related stress as well as knee, leg, and back misalignment.
 Our inserts assist with correcting this misalignment.
-Initially, your feet may experience discomfort as they become acclimated to our product’s significant arch support zone; in time, most feet become acclimated.
+Initially, your feet may experience discomfort as they become accustomed to our insert’s significant arch support zone; in time, most feet become acclimated.

 People with fallen or collapsed arches generally experience foot, leg, and knee discomfort while walking.
-Corefit Orthotics correct the foot misalignment, which causes these issues.
+Corefit Custom Insoles® help correct the foot misalignment which causes these issues.

 Yes.
-Our orthotic arch supports are 3/4 length, which allows for metatarsal arch support while relieving the pressure upon the instep and toes familiar with most full-length inserts.
+Our orthotic arch supports are 3/4 length, which allows for metatarsal arch support while relieving the pressure upon the instep and toes, a common occurrence with many full-length inserts.

-Sufferers of pain and discomfort related to plantar fasciitis, heel spur, high arches & flat arches.
+Sufferers of the pain and discomfort related to plantar fasciitis, heel spur, high arches & flat arches.

 Ideally, you shouldn’t be aware you’re wearing them at all.

-No. However, many podiatrists and wearers choose to customize them further by trimming with scissors or a razor blade.
+No. However, some choose to customize them further by trimming with scissors or a razor blade.

 No. They are not designed to be worn in high heel shoes or sandals.

-Our orthotics are handcrafted in the USA and are designed to be custom moldable to your feet in the comfort of your home.
+Our inserts are handcrafted in the USA and designed to be custom fit to your feet in the comfort of your home.
 Additionally, our custom inserts are firm, which is generally preferred by podiatrists.
 Soft cushion or gel constructed inserts don’t provide needed support to a foot, which is bearing many multiples of a person’s body weight with each step.
-Our shoe inserts are designed to cradle, stabilize, and insulate your feet from the stresses inherent in walking.
+Our inserts are designed to cradle, stabilize, and insulate your feet from the stresses inherent in walking, running and standing.

-Corefit Orthotics are specifically designed to relieve the discomfort experienced by plantar fasciitis sufferers.
+No, in general, However, Corefit Custom Insoles® are specifically designed to relieve the discomfort experienced by plantar fasciitis sufferers.

 Our inserts relieve the pain and discomfort related to plantar fasciitis, heel spur, high arches & flat arches.